jlcai/390r-final-project/checkpoint1.md

 target, describe what you did, and upload required files for this to your team’s github repository.</sub>

+We plan on setting up a virtual machine for everyone to work off of.
+Since WannaCry depends on a vulnerability found in Windows' [Server Message Block (SMB) protocol](https://www.cisecurity.org/insights/blog/commonly-exploited-protocols-server-message-block-smb), we would need to set up a Windows environment to debug.
+We found [FlareVM](https://github.com/mandiant/flare-vm) as a potential tool for setting up the reversing environment on a VM.

 -----

 ### Map Out Target Code-Base